TotoooDev/Alpheida/README.md

 - Nintendo Switch (homebrew)
 - Wii (homebrew) **WIP: no sound, no inputs, textures are broken, and only tested on an emulator**

 More platforms are on their way!
+If you want to add a new platform, please follow [this guide](PLATFORM.md).

 ## Playing the game